kratisto/docs/pages/web_cloud/web_hosting/website-project/guide.en-gb.md

 ### Step 1 - Define your project <a name="project-delimitation"></a>

-Before you begin, it’s essential to clearly identify and define your needs by asking yourself the following questions:
+Before you begin, identify and define your needs by asking yourself the following questions:

 - Do I need to **create** a website or **migrate** one from another hosting provider?
 - Do I need one or more databases to run my website?